SamWell Institute for Pain Management

 Numbness and tingling associated with neuropathy and nerve pain isn’t a symptom you have to live with.
-At SamWell Institute for Pain Management in Colonia and Livingston, New Jersey, board-certified pain management specialist Jay Shah, MD, and his team offer interventional pain management to reduce chronic pain and give you a better quality of life.
+At SamWell Institute for Pain Management in Colonia Englewood, and Livingston, New Jersey, pain management specialist Jay Shah, MD and the team offer interventional pain management to reduce chronic pain and give you a better quality of life.
 Schedule an appointment by phone or online to learn more about your options.

 Neuropathy is linked with nerve problems and discomfort, such as numbness, tingling, weakness, and other unpleasant symptoms.
 Neuropathy and nerve pain can occur when nerves get damaged because of diabetes, other diseases, or injuries.